-[DATE]
+8/21/2019

 Dear Installer,

-Thank you for your interest in our [CO-OP NAME] solar co-op!
-We’re excited to issue a Request For Proposal (RFP) on behalf of a group of XX homeowners [and businesses]in [AREA/STATE].
+Thank you for your interest in our Hampton Roads Solar& EV Charger co-op!
+We’re excited to issue a Request For Proposal (RFP) on behalf of a group of 42 homeowners and businesses throughout Williamsburg and Virginia Beach, VA.
 We’ve worked closely with community stakeholders and volunteers to recruit interested homeowners for this group.

 We are issuing this RFP with the intent of selecting one company (“Proposer”) to provide solar photovoltaic (PV) energy systems, and level 2 EV chargers for all of the participating homeowners and businesses.
 The Proposer will provide a single price/kW installed for the group and an installed price for level 2 EV chargers.
 This price will be offered to all homeowners and businesses participating in the group.